 This is why the teeth of the larger Megalodons became stouter and blunter over time.
 The fish had evolved to clean up whale carcasses that littered the pristine oceans of the world like sprinkles swirling on a giant cupcake.
-With no humans to slaughter them, and tens of millions of whales swimming around at any given time (e.g. in modern times there were 400,000 blue whales and 1.5 million humpback whales alone before we killed them), over the course of each year there might be as many as a million whale carcasses to devour.
+With no humans to slaughter them, and millions of whales swimming around at any given time (e.g. in modern times there were 400,000 blue whales and 1.5 million humpback whales alone before we killed them), over the course of each year there would have been tens of thousands of whale carcasses to devour.
 And you can rest assured that the giant sharks did the job.
-In Kronos Rising: Kraken, an elasmobranchologist by the name of Judas Cambridge seethes at the memory of his former employer rejecting the Megalodon as a candidate for their bio-weapons program, calling them the “garbage trucks of the seas”.
+In my novel Kronos Rising: Kraken, an elasmobranchologist by the name of Judas Cambridge seethes at the memory of his former employer rejecting the Megalodon as a candidate for their bio-weapons program, calling them the “garbage trucks of the seas”.
 I wouldn’t go that far – the shark would still kill anything it could physically catch – but from a “cleanup crew” perspective, he had a point.